Guolin-Yin/Guolin-Yin.github.io/_pages/about.md

     <p>University of Liverpool</p>
     <p>Brownlow Hill Liverpool L69 3GJ United Kingdom</p>

+social: true # includes social icons at the bottom of the page
 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
 ---

-Hi there

-My name my Guolin Yin
+Guolin Yin (尹国遴) is currently a Research Associate at the Department of Electrical Engineering and Electronics, the University of Liverpool, UK.
+He received his PhD from the University of Liverpool, UK, in 2023 under the supervision of Dr Junqing Zhang.
+His extensive background in Deep learning and signal processing.
+His work mainly involves design novel AI-driven solution for wireless signal, remote sensing and wirless sensing.